kurtosis/kurtosis.github.io/docs/_posts/2023-07-01-alphatensor.markdown

 Finding a tensor decomposition is equivalent to discovering a sequence of actions which take us from $$\mathcal{S}=0$$ to the target state $$\mathcal{S}=\mathcal{T}$$.
 In practice, it is more convenient to set the initial state as $$\mathcal{S}=\mathcal{T}$$ and subtract, rather than add, at each step.
 Our goal is to find the smallest number steps necessary to arrive at $$\mathcal{S}=0$$.
 This is referred to as TensorGame.

-To cut to the chase, the table below shows the best results discovered by AlphaTensor for multiplication of various matrix sizes.
+The table below shows the best results discovered by AlphaTensor for multiplication of various matrix sizes.
 Each row shows the number of steps (or rank) needed to multiply matrices of sizes $$n \times m$$ and $$m \times p$$.
-In each case, AlphaTensor was able to match or surpass the current best known algorithm.
-To be fair, the results themselves are not a major improvement in computational efficiency.
-What is most impressive about AlphaTensor is that it demonstrates a promising method for searching extremely large combinatorial spaces which can be applied to many problems.
+In each case, AlphaTensor was able to match or surpass the current best known algorithm (the paper even reports improvements up to size $$(11, 12, 12)$$).
+To be sure, the results themselves are not a major improvement in computational efficiency.
+Rather what is most impressive is that AlphaTensor demonstrates a promising method for searching extremely large combinatorial spaces which can be applied to many problems.

 ![](/assets/images/best_ranks.png){: width="400"}

 The approach of AlphaTensor is broadly as follows:
-1. Build a model to choose an action $$\{ {\bf u,  v,  w}\}$$, and estimate a value $$q$$, given a state $$\mathcal{S}$$.
+1. Build a model to choose an action $$\{ {\bf u,  v,  w}\}$$, and estimate a value $$Q$$, given a state $$\mathcal{S}$$.
 2. Define a sufficiently dense reward function to provide feedback to the model.
 3. Implement a RL algorithm to explore the game tree for low-rank decompositions, guided by the model's policy and value outputs.
 4. Supplement the RL problem with a supervised learning problem on known decompositions.